Cottony scale (Pulvinaria spp.)

 Excrescent scale (Eulecanium excrescens)

-Pest description and crop damage Mature scale are up to 0.2 inch across, reddish brown, and rounded, resembling small helmets or bumps on branches, stems, and the underside of leaves.
-Adult cottony maple scale produce copious amounts of white cottony filaments containing eggs in summer.
+Pest description and crop damage Lecanium scale is the most problematic species in hazelnuts, but cottony scale are very apparent.
+Mature scale are up to 0.2 inch across, reddish brown, and rounded, resembling small helmets or bumps on branches, stems, and the underside of leaves.
+Adult female cottony scale produce copious amounts of white cottony filaments containing eggs in summer.
 The crawlers are flat, oval, and pinkish brown.
-Scale are closely related to aphids, mealybugs, and whiteflies.
+Chemical management should target the crawler stage.
+Scale insects are closely related to aphids, mealybugs, and whiteflies.
 Like these insects, they also have piercing-sucking mouthparts.
-Severe infestations can kill twigs.
-Large quantities of honeydew are produced, which causes growth of sooty mold fungus.
-Sooty mold fungus can impede photosynthesis and severely devitalize plants and retard growth.
+Severe infestations can kill twigs and may have reduced nut size and kernel fill similar to aphids.
+Large quantities of honeydew are produced in the case of severe lecanium scale, leading to growth of sooty mold fungus.
+Sooty mold fungus can impede photosynthesis, severely devitalizing plants and retarding growth.

 Biology and life history Lecanium scale overwinters as an immature scale on twigs and branches.
 They resume feeding in the spring, and eggs are laid underneath the scales in May to June.
 The eggs remain under the scales until hatching in early summer.
-The young scales, called "crawlers," migrate to the undersides of leaves to feed.
+The emerging young scales, called "crawlers," migrate to the undersides of leaves to feed.
+The crawlers are most susceptible to insecticides.
 Young scales also can be dispersed by wind, rain, irrigation, or by the movement of people and machinery.
 After 4 to 6 weeks on the leaves, the young return to the stems and twigs to feed, mate, and overwinter.
 There is one generation per year.

 Home orchardists: Scale can be rubbed off plants by hand with a glove or toothbrush.
 Major infestations can be pruned off.
 Tanglefoot, "stickem," or a similar adhesive can be applied around infestations of adult scales to catch the crawler stage.
 As with aphids, avoid excessive nitrogen fertilizer or water applications, as this favors increases in the populations.